-(a) The office of management and budget shall be responsible for managing federal grant applications, providing administrative assistance to agencies regarding reporting requirements, providing technical assistance and approving agreements with federal agencies pursuant to § 35-1-1.
-The director shall:
+(a) The controller shall be responsible for managing federal grant applications; providing administrative assistance to agencies regarding reporting requirements; providing technical assistance; and approving agreements with federal agencies pursuant to § 35-1-1.
+The controller shall:

 (1) Establish state goals and objectives for maximizing the utilization of federal aid programs;

-(4) Require, upon request, any state department, agency, advisory council, instrumentality of the state or public higher education institution receiving a grant of money from the federal government to submit a report to the director of expenditures and program measures for the fiscal period in question;
+(4) Require, upon request, any state department, agency, advisory council, instrumentality of the state, or public higher education institution receiving a grant of money from the federal government to submit a report to the controller of expenditures and program measures for the fiscal period in question;

-(6) Assist the state controller in managing and overseeing the disbursements of federal funds in accordance with § 35-6-42;
+(6) Manage and oversee the disbursements of federal funds in accordance with § 35-6-42;

-(7) Assist the state controller in the preparation of the statewide cost allocation plan and serve as the monitoring agency to ensure that state departments and agencies are working within the guidelines contained in the plan; and,
+(7) Prepare the statewide cost allocation plan and serve as the monitoring agency to ensure that state departments and agencies are working within the guidelines contained in the plan; and

-(b) The office of management and budget shall serve as the State Clearinghouse for purposes of coordinating federal grants, aid and assistance applied for and/or received by any state department, agency, advisory council or instrumentality of the state.
-Any state department, agency, advisory council, or instrumentality of the state applying for federal funds, aids, loans, or grants shall file a summary notification of the intended application with the director.
+(b) The division of accounts and control shall serve as the state clearinghouse for purposes of coordinating federal grants, aid, and assistance applied for and/or received by any state department, agency, advisory council, or instrumentality of the state.
+Any state department, agency, advisory council, or instrumentality of the state applying for federal funds, aids, loans, or grants shall file a summary notification of the intended application with the controller.